Home

 Initiative Measure No. 2109 concerns taxes.

 This measure would repeal an excise tax imposed on the sale or exchange of certain long-term capital assets by individuals who have annual capital gains of over $250,000.
+This measure would decrease funding for K-12 education, higher education, school construction, early learning, and childcare.

 Should this measure be enacted into law?
 Yes [ ] No [ ]